SnowyField1906/Authorized-call/README.md

 ### Authorized Contracts

-A contract can be marked as authorized, which needs to be imported with the `auth` prefix, otherwise, it will be completely inaccessible.
+A Contract can be marked as authorized, which needs to be imported with the `auth` prefix, otherwise, it will be completely inaccessible.

 ```cadence
 // FooContract.cdc